Claymore2106/claymore2106.github.io/_posts/2016-01-16-capturing-packets-with-aircrack.md

  ![sudo make](/images/Capturing-Packets-Aircrack/7-openssl.png)

-Well, our headers were up to date, but we have unmet dependencies.
+Well, our headers are up to date, but we have unmet dependencies.
 To compile Aircrack we will need to install the development version of openssl (the development version includes the headers; in this case, hmac.h).
  Depending on your distro, it may be under a different name.
-Use `apt search openssl` to find a ton of packages, and look for one similar to 'libssl-dev'
+Use `apt search ssl` to find a ton of packages, and look for one similar to 'libssl-dev'

  ![libssl-dev](/images/Capturing-Packets-Aircrack/9-libssl-dev.png)